by Sebastian R. Fama

 The Church has always taught that temporal punishment is required in this life or in Purgatory to heal the wounds of sin and prepare us for eternal happiness with God.
 Pope Paul VI speaks of that dual role in his "Apostolic Constitution on Indulgences:" "The aim pursued by ecclesiastical authority [The Church] in granting indulgences is not only that of helping the faithful to expiate the punishment due sin but also that of urging them to perform works of piety, penance and charity – particularly those which lead to growth in faith and which favor the common good" (4:8).
 The Bible itself encourages such behavior.

-piety: "Present your bodies as a living sacrifice, holy and acceptable to God,
+"Present your bodies as a living sacrifice, holy and acceptable to God, which is

 On penance: "Yet even now," says the Lord, "return to me with all your heart, with fasting, with weeping, and with mourning; and rend your hearts and not your garments.
 Return to the Lord, your God, for He is gracious and merciful, slow to anger, and abounding in steadfast love, and repents of evil" (Joel 2:12-13).

 On charity: "But if anyone has the world's goods and sees his brother in need, yet closes his heart against him, how does God's love abide in him?
 Little children let us not love in word or speech, but in deed and in truth" (1 John 3:17-18).

 Those receiving indulgences must be sorry for their sins.
 The wrong attitude toward sin renders our prayers ineffectual.
 In Psalm 66:18-19 we read: "If I had cherished iniquity in my heart, the Lord would not have listened."
 Performing acts of piety, penance and charity helps us to focus on the effects of sin, thus promoting in us a genuine contempt for it.
 A truly repentant individual is more likely to grow in holiness.